The Eckert Byrne LLC Willow Plan

 The first step in the Willow process is a design meeting with one of our attorneys.
 This meeting will allow you to discuss specific decisions regarding your plan.
 Before the design meeting, the client will need to complete the PIF and provide payment.
 The client will also need to provide all of the documents requested in the PIF, including bank statements, deeds, etc.

-After the design meeting, the client will need to review the flowchart created for any errors.
-A flowchart review call will be scheduled with an attorney to confirm any outstanding design or flowchart changes.
-Your attorney will also review your asset summary sheet on the call to ensure there are no missing assets.
+After the first design meeting, you will need to review the initial flowchart to confirm any outstanding items prior to the second design meeting.
+The second design meeting will be a continued discussion of plan specifics and client decisions, and will include a preliminary review of your asset table.
+The next step is to schedule a flowchart review call with an attorney to confirm any outstanding design or flowchart changes.
+Your attorney will also review your finalized asset table on the call to ensure there are no missing assets.

 Following the flowchart review call, any outstanding changes will be completed.
-The client will need to approve the revised flowchart before moving on to schedule the delivery meeting.
+The client will need to approve the revised flowchart via email, or send EBLLC an initialed flowchart, before moving on to schedule the delivery meeting.

 The next step in the process is the delivery meeting.
 During this meeting, the attorney will review the drafted estate plan with the client.
 The client will then sign the documents before a notary and witnesses.
-After the estate plan has been completed, clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Life & Legacy Review programs.
+After the estate plan has been completed, clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Annual Maintenance programs.